 Lifelong Learning staff remain working from home, and we do not yet have a date to return to the office.
 We will continue to operate all courses online into the summer term, 2021.

-We have now released the details for our long courses, both accredited and learning for pleasure, for the summer term which will start in April.
+We have now released the details for our long courses and our Saturday courses, both accredited and learning for pleasure, for the summer term which will start in April.
 All summer term course information is available online through this website, and we would encourage you to register at your earliest convenience as many courses sold out quickly in the spring term.

 Students signing up to work towards a Certficate of Higher Education should bear in mind that for future terms they may need to attend courses in York, in person.
 Again, we thank all our learners for their support during these challenging times, and we will continue to keep you updated about the programme over the course of the current academic year.

-We are unable to produce and distribute a paper brochure for the academic year 2020/21 - details about our Summer Term courses are now online via this website.
+We are unable to produce and distribute a paper brochure for the academic year 2020/21 - details about our courses are now online via this website.